Amanda Chisom lands in police net over alleged involvement in N50bn fraud

 Portable backtracks on one million boys claim in video after police involvement

-Popular Nigerian singer, Portable, took taken to social media to backtrack on his claim of being the founder of a dreaded cult group, One Million Boys.
+In other news, popular Nigerian singer, Portable, took to social media to backtrack on his claim of being the founder of a dreaded cult group, One Million Boys.

 In a video that made the rounds on social media, the controversial Zazu Zeh crooner tried to make amends after his initial claim of founding the cult group went viral on social media.